What causes a horse to colic?

 10% of colic cases are critical, a bout of colic requiring surgery means an extended period of veterinary care and a stay at an equine hospital.
 Colic surgery can be expensive, the Harry Hall colic cover gives you peace of mind should your horse be affected by colic and require surgery.
 Harry Hall colic cover will cover the cost of surgery and after-care up to a maximum of 50% of the cost of the surgical procedure or no more than 15 (fifteen) days from the time of surgery, whichever the lesser value.

 What does the colic cover include?

-At Harry Hall, you can now get colic cover and vet fees insurance for up to two horses for just £325 a year or £81.25 a quarter, the colic cover includes:
+At Harry Hall, you can get colic cover and vet fees insurance combined for multiple horses, the colic cover specifically includes:

 • Cover is for colic surgery and does not cover any bouts of colic that did not result in the horse undergoing surgery under general anaesthetic.